We'll continually update

 I have changed my mind and no longer wish to take courses from

-Memorial University in the Fall 2020 semester.
+Memorial University.
 What should I do now?

 you have already registered for courses, you must enter your Memorial

 Self-Service account and drop the classes for which you registered.
 Not doing

 so will result in a balance owing on your student account as well as an